Making your own wearable art is a great way to add custom pieces to your wardrobe and get the exact look you want to reflect your style.

 Next, I cut out the pieces for the fronts and backs of each top, and spread them out on a plastic-covered work surface.

 I decide which of the handmade stamps I will use, and determine the color combinations I want to coordinate with the fabric.
-To get the right colors, I mix the fabric paints in small batches, and do a few test stamps to make sure the colors are the right shades.
+To get the right colors, I mix the fabric or acrylic paints in small batches, and do a few test stamps to make sure the colors are the right shades.

 Once I have the paints mixed, I carefully dab the stamp with a foam brush dipped in paint.